isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-18-post-Companion Planting.md

 	<img title="A planter bed on a rooftop growing a variety of companion plants.
 Photo by Jacqueline Chua." src="/images/Garden%20design/BishanEastZone6_JacChua%20(2).jpg">
 	<p>There are many ways to companion plant, but the most common are:</p>
 	<ul>
-		<li>Growing pollinator-attracting plants with fruiting vegetables to increase fruit set</li>
+		<li>Growing <a href="/page-index/glossary/biodiversity-attracting-plants/">pollinator-attracting plants</a> with fruiting vegetables to increase fruit set</li>
 		<li>Growing legumes to fix nitrogen in the soil, making the soil more fertile for the growing of nitrogen-heavy feeders like leafy vegetables</li>
-		<li>Growing groundcovers to act as a living mulch to keep the soil cool and suppress weeds</li>
+		<li>Growing groundcovers to act as a living <a href="/page-index/horticulture-techniques/mulching/">mulch</a> to keep the soil cool and suppress weeds</li>
 	</ul>
 	<br>
 </section>